jnaulet/OpenPicoRTOS/demo/raspberry-pico-SMP/README.md

 ## Description

-This simple demo uses the Rpi Pico + Pico-LCD kit & tests the following:
+This simple demo uses the Rpi Pico & tests the following:

   - ADC
   - GPIO